 This handy blue card doesn’t have any red flags, but you need to know that since this cash back rewards card doesn’t tout travel rewards, points only kick in when making purchases in the United States.
 For example, when you shop at a Nordstrom in New York, it earns you rewards.
 But the purchase you made at the Nordstrom in Nova Scotia, Canada, does not.

 The features that make the Blue Cash Everyday® Card a smart option for regular purchases are closely imitated by Bank of America's BankAmericard Cash Rewards™ Credit Card.
-No annual fee, intro APR for the first 12 billing cycles on purchases and balance transfers, and between 1% and 3% cash rewards for qualifying purchases round out the similarities.
+No annual fee, intro APR for the first 12 billing cycles on purchases and balance transfers, and between 1 percent and 3 percent cash rewards for qualifying purchases round out the similarities.

-Citibank's competitive offer, Citi ® Double Cash Card is another no-annual-fee credit card offering cash rewards.
-This card has an across-the-board 1% cash reward, and you can earn another 1% cash reward when you pay at least the minimum balance.
+Citibank's competitive offer, Citi ® Double Cash Card – 18 month BT offer is another no-annual-fee credit card offering cash rewards.
+This card has an across-the-board 1 percent cash reward, and you can earn another 1 percent cash reward when you pay at least the minimum balance.

-If you are planning to do a balance transfer, the Citi ® Double Cash Card introductory 0% APR lasts for 15 months, 3 months longer than the Blue Cash Everyday® Card.
+If you are planning to do a balance transfer, the Citi ® Double Cash Card – 18 month BT offer's introductory 0 percent APR lasts for 18 months, six months longer than the Blue Cash Everyday® Card from American Express.

-Blue Cash Everyday® Card vs. Capital One® Quicksilver® Cash Rewards Credit Card
+Blue Cash Everyday® Card from American Express vs. Capital One® Quicksilver® Cash Rewards Credit Card

-If transferring a balance is important for you, you’ll want to apply for the Capital One®Quicksilver® Cash Rewards Credit Card sooner than later.
-That’s because the 0% APR on purchases and balance transfers ends November, 2016.
+If transferring a balance is important for you, you’ll appreciate the nine months of 0 percent APR on purchases and balance transfers.